Which city is cheaper, Koh Tao or Bali?

 Let's take a look at the differences and similarities between Koh Tao and Bali.
 Then, you can decide for yourself which place is better for your next trip.

-Bali has long been recognized as a culinary destination with great restaurants.
+Known for it's food and restaurant scene, Bali is always at the top of any foodie's travel list.
 The food is rich and diverse with a lot of spices and complex flavors.
 Turmeric is a common spice and many dishes use coconut milk.
 Popular local dishes include Nasi Ayam (a chicken dish), Satay (grilled chicken), and Babi Guling (a pork dish).

-Koh Tao has a number of nationally recognized food spots and restaurants.
+Dining out in Koh Tao is an experience not to be missed.
 You'll find a huge ex-pat community on the island, and with them they bring a variety of international cuisines.
 There are also local establishments that sell the typical Thai dishes with lots of seafood, curries, and noodle dishes.
 It's fun to enjoy a beachside restaurant that lets you sit right by the water looking off into a tropical paradise.

-Bali is a world class party destination.
+The nightlife in Bali is well established with world renowned clubs and venues.
 The island is known for its crazy raves and all night pool parties.
 There are multi-story dance clubs as well as upscale bars and beach clubs that host parties late into the night.
 The best nightlife areas are around Kuta, Seminyak, and Canggu.

-Koh Tao has a large number of nightlife venues.
+Koh Tao has plenty to do after the sun goes down.
 While most people head for the island for its scuba diving, when the sun goes down everyone heads to the beach to party.
-The island has a very active nightlife scene with full moon parties, dance clubs, beachside bars, and more.
+The island has a very active nightlife scene with its own Full Moon Parties, dance clubs, beachside bars, and more.
 Head to Sairee Beach for the most active nightlife and entertainment options.

-Bali and Koh Tao both offer scuba diving or snorkeling spots.
+Bali and Koh Tao both offer terrific scuba diving or snorkeling spots.

 The scuba diving and snorkeling in Bali is not to be missed.
 The waters are crystal clear and the marine life is abundant making scuba diving and snorkeling popular around the island.
 There are many snorkeling day trips that you can arrange and there are also dive shops that will take you out on the water.

 People travel to Koh Tao specifically to enjoy its famous scuba diving and snorkeling areas.
 The island is Thailand's most famous scuba diving destination for it's affordable certifications and prolific dive shops.
 There are a variety of dive sites near the island, but with fame and popularity come challenges.
-The coral and sealife is feeling the pressure of the high number of tourists, but the training you receive here is affordable and well-established.
+The coral and sealife is feeling the pressure of the high number of tourists, and the reefs show their damage.
+But the training you receive here is affordable and well-established.

-Bali and Koh Tao are good choices for a beach vacation.
+Bali and Koh Tao are terrific choices for a beach vacation.

 With world-famous beaches, Bali is a very popular vacation destination.
 The island is large enough that it has a diversity of beach styles.
 There are popular beaches with water sports as well as secluded bays where you can enjoy a more peaceful setting.
 Some beaches are dramatic with limestone cliffs while others are lined with palm trees.